 Required Core Courses (9 Credits)

 To fulfill the Middle East Studies requirement, students must take one of the courses listed below or a comparable course.
+Courses within ISRL cannot be counted for this requirement.
 This list is not complete; other courses may be substituted with the approval of the Advisor.
 Students may also take one additional course from this list as an elective for credit toward the Minor.

 *A comparable course at another university may substitute for this; consult the Minor Advisor

 ** Other courses in Middle East Studies at UMD or elsewhere may be substituted for those on this list in consultation with the Advisor.
 HIST, COMM, GVPT, and SLLC all regularly offer special topics courses on the Middle East.

 Elective Courses (6 Credits)

 JWST142 Introduction to Modern Israel

 ISRL289I Fundamental Questions of the Israeli-Palestinian Conflict